How Much Risk Are You Taking On?

 - Based on this documentation, establish (or verify) goals for acceptable level of safety.

 This process should happen on a high level, such as in safety goals and objectives documentation.
-It should also exist on a micro level, such as during issue management of individual safety concerns.
+It should also exist on a micro level, such as during the risk management process of individual safety concerns.

 This process is also a cycle, whereby reviewing ALoS goals should be reviewed by asking the HMRA question.